0x0539/tap.io/README.md

   state.monsters.push({type: event.data.monsterType, x: event.data.monsterX, y: event.data.monsterY});
 ```

 This code should also be deterministic.
-As much fun as I have explaining what that means, I'll refrain
-from insulting your intellect by doing so again.

 #### validate(state, event)

 This function should throw an exception if **event** is invalid, given the **state**.
 This can be used,
 for example, to prevent users from modifying each others positions by checking to see if
 **event.senderSessionId** (secure field set by the server) matches *event.data.playerId**.

+This code should also be deterministic in its throwing of errors.

 ### Task 2.
 Renderer